chaos-genius/chaosgenius-docs/docs/Public_Datasets_Catalog/cloudcost.md

 id: 'cloudcost'
 ---

-# E-Commerce Transactions
+# Cloud Cost

-E-Commerce Transactions is based on a [UCI ML repository dataset](https://archive.ics.uci.edu/ml/datasets/online+retail).
-This is a transnational data set which contains all the transactions occurring for a UK-based and registered non-store online retail.
+Cloud Cost is based on [Mircsoft's Cloud Monitoring Dataset](https://github.com/microsoft/cloud-monitoring-dataset).
+This is a set of real-world time series derived from Microsoft service and client telemetry signals.
+It is used for development, evaluation and improvement of anomaly detection algorithms in Microsoft's cloud monitoring tools.
 We extrapolated this data to 2021 to provide live testing for analytics.

 ## Accessing the data